oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

-Besides the SD-JWT itself, the holder needs to learn the raw claim values that are contained in the SD-JWT, along with the precise input to the digest calculation, and the salts.
+Besides the SD-JWT itself, the holder needs to learn the raw claim values that are contained in the SD-JWT, along with the precise input to the digest calculation and the salts.
 There MAY be other information the issuer needs to communicate to the holder, such as a private key if the issuer selected the holder key pair.

 An Issuer-Issued Disclosures Object (II-Disclosures Object) is a JSON object containing at least the top-level property `sd_ii_disclosures`.
-Its structure mirrors the one of `sd_digests` in the SD-JWT, but the values are the inputs to the digest calculations the issuer used, as strings.
+Its structure mirrors the one of `sd_digests` in the SD-JWT, but the values are the inputs to the digest calculations the issuer used (the Disclosures), as strings.

 The II-Disclosures Object MAY contain further properties, for example, to transport the holder private key.